lhtin/You-Dont-Know-JS/types & grammar/ch2.md

 A reference in JS points at a (shared) **value**, so if you have 10 different references, they are all always distinct references to a single shared value; **none of them are references/pointers to each other.**

 Moreover, in JavaScript, there are no syntactic hints that control value vs. reference assignment/passing.
-Instead, the *type* of the value *solely* controls whether that value will be assigned by value-copy or by reference-copy.
+Instead, the *type* of the value __*solely*__(only) controls whether that value will be assigned by value-copy or by reference-copy.

 Let's illustrate: